 At the beginning of the first reading, the submitting party introduces the bill and the rapporteur (a Deputy assigned by the Organising Committee or by the Chairperson of the Chamber of Deputies) addresses the plenary.
-Following a general parliamentary debate (which does not have a time limit), the Chamber of Deputies may resolve to return the bill to the submitting party to be refined, to reject the bill or to refer the bill to the so-called Guaranteee Committee or to several committees for further deliberation.
+Following a general parliamentary debate (which does not have a time limit), the Chamber of Deputies may resolve to return the bill to the submitting party to be refined, to reject the bill or to refer the bill to a committee or to several committees for further deliberation.